NickDJM/accessible-menu/docs/api/menubar-item.md

 ::: info Note

 Methods are inherited from the [BaseMenuItem](./base-menu-item#methods) class.
-The following methods are unique to the MenubarItem class.
+The following methods are unique to or overwritten in the MenubarItem class.

 :::